Fall In Love With Yourself

 I know this to be the truth because I lived it.
 I felt unlovable for decades, and this burden weighed heavily on my ability to live life to the fullest.
 Something had to change.
 That something was me.
 I had to learn how to love myself before I was open to being loved by others.

 Do you recognize yourself in my life story?
 If you’re nodding your head, you’ve come to the right place.
 I’d like to tell you why you’re infinitely lovable and help you internalize feelings that will convince you of that fact.

 Is the process of learning to love oneself easy?
 I wish I could say yes.
 As someone who had to learn how to love myself, I can assure you that it takes time and commitment.
 But, that’s the point!
-Welcome to the most worthwhile effort you’ll ever make: learning to love yourself.
+Welcome to the most worthwhile effort you’ll ever make: learning to be and love yourself.
 The following eight tips will get you started on your journey.

 1. Embolden your spirit by taking the advice offered by the iconic Louise Hay if you sincerely want to learn how to love yourself.
 Hay says she’s “not a healer” but don’t tell that to legions of men and women who have taken her advice on their journeys to self-love.

 Hay’s advice includes accepting the fact that it’s not selfish to love oneself, nor is foolish to count on God for guidance as she wisely recommends internalizing the word “unconditional.”
 To learn to love others unconditionally, you must first forgive yourself for doubting your worthiness and make a solid commitment to the business of learning to love yourself unconditionally.